Frequently Asked Questions

 How can I make a donation?

 Donations are essential to our continued programming.
 Donations can be made through our website and checks can be sent to 3GNY, PO Box 7690, New York, NY 10022.
-Sponsorships, transfers of stocks, donor-advised funds, and estate planning also supports our work.
+Sponsorships, transfers of stocks, donor-advised funds, and estate planning also support our work.
 Contact us to find out more or to set up a tribute page for a loved one.

 Membership